 During one of my many trips to the Dominican Republic, I once traveled from the Capitol to a place called La Vega.
 That’s not a big deal itself, but the story is that I didn’t take a plane or a fancy bus, etc. I took this trip using unofficial local public transportation.
 Let me put it this way, I remember being on a bus with a live chicken.
 I can’t remember all that much from these days, but I’ve never forgotten the chicken when I think of this trip.
 When I think back to this now and some of the events that occurred, I realize that I took some highly unnecessary risks during this trip.

 Second, I’m not a local and the people I encountered know that.
-I had a few encounters with some sketchy guys who were testing to determine if I had my wits about me.
+I had a few encounters with some individuals who were testing to determine if I had my wits about me.
 “You lost friend, come here and talk to us, we’ll help you out.”
 Fortunately, I speak Spanish and had visited Santo Domingo often enough to sound knowledgeable despite my appearance and mannerisms.
-Mind you, the same thing happened to me when visiting in PR, I’m Puerto Rican, but they know I’m not local and also try to get over on the outsider.
+Mind you, the same thing happened to me when visiting Puerto Rico.
+I’m Puerto Rican, but they know I’m not local and will also try to take advantage of an outsider.

 After meeting up with my ex-wife on a different leg of the trip, we encountered a situation that could have gone really bad.
-Some guys were trying to hit on my ex wife thinking that I didn’t speak Spanish and that I was probably a chump.
+Some guys were trying to hit on my ex-wife, thinking that I didn’t speak Spanish and that I was probably an easy target.

 “What are you doing with that white boy, you need to be with us.”

-They were sitting behind us so I rose up from my seat, puffed up my chest and flexed on them.
-I spoke in Spanish and very firm letting them know to back off that this was my wife and I wasn’t some chump tourist they were gonna punk.
-They tried to challenge me further as if to say are you ready to die over this and I made it known that I was.
+They were sitting behind us so I rose up from my seat, stood my ground, and made it very clear in Spanish that this was my wife and I wasn’t some tourist they were going to take advantage of.
+They pushed back further, testing whether I was serious, and I made it known that I was not backing down.
 “So what’s up bro?”

 This is where I draw the line and I won’t be backing down.
 They then calmed down and backed off, but I know that could have gone really badly for me.
-But, I think sitting there and not doing anything could have also escalated the situation, so I opted for the more aggressive option.
-Sometimes the wolf wants to see if you are a sheep or a bear.
+That said, sitting there and doing nothing could have also escalated the situation, so I opted for the more assertive option.
+Sometimes people want to see whether you will stand your ground or not.

 I can’t remember all of the details of this trip, but I’d strongly encourage that tourists or those not familiar with a country stick to the beaten path.
-When visiting a foreign country the risks of going rogue are far too great.
+When visiting a foreign country the risks of going off the established route are far too great.
 I’m not sure what possessed me to do this, but all things considered I think I was very lucky during this trip.

-By the way, I did eventually make it to La Vega and had a wonderful time with my ex wife’s family.
+By the way, I did eventually make it to La Vega and had a wonderful time with my ex-wife’s family.
 The country is beautiful and don’t let my story discourage you from visiting.
 This is not meant to be disparaging to the country where my son was born.
-I just happened to take a long full day trip whilst completely unaware of what the hell I was doing.
+I just happened to take a long full day trip whilst completely unaware of what I was doing.
 That’s never smart and a risky thing in any country.

 Leave a Reply